djc6460/sentiment/README.md

 # 'Essential' for Sentiment:
 Bar Brawl - Allows you to make custom bars and variables for tokens.
-Token HUD Wildcard - Essential for easy swapping of token faces (If you like having borders match your attributes)
+Token Variant Art - Essential for easy swapping of token faces (If you like having borders match your attributes)
 Condition Lab and Triggler - Primarily for condition lab, allows you to make custom conditions and icons for them (For various gift buffs)

 # Generally Useful for any System: